astro-transients/tilepy/docs/quick/quickStart.rst

 .. seealso::

-   * :doc:`guide/observation_scheduler` for the full description of the modules.
+   * :doc:`../guide/observation_scheduler` for the full description of the modules.
    * The |tilepyGitHub| for examples and advanced configuration (3D mode, galaxy catalog, multi-telescope).
+   * :footcite:`Singer_2025_UVEX` for another optimization strategy for scheduling gravitational-wave follow-up observations.

 .. footbibliography::